tenzindorjee/System-Simulator/README.md

   	Type make to build the program

+    Type ./system

+    The program then asks for the size of the memory and the page size

-    Type ./system <filename>  #filename being the the name of the text file containing the input
+    Finally enter the name of the textfile with the input

+Contributions:
+Jimmy Xuan - System.cpp and READEME